lucaswerkmeister/activate-window-by-title/README.md

 Note that the sort order is currently not persisted anywhere (it will start as *default* in each new GNOME Shell session).

+Similarly, you can prioritize the windows of the current desktop by calling **setCurrentDesktopFirst** with `true`.
+The default value is `false`.
+Like setSortOrder, it returns its previous value.

 ## Command line usage

 You can call these methods using your favorite D-Bus command line tool, for example: